Athena-OS/athena/README.md

   <a href='https://github.com/SinSiXX'>@SinSiXX</a><br>
 </p>
 <br>
 Do you like it too?
-You may [become a sponsor for as little as 1$ / month](https://github.com/sponsors/Athena-OS)!
+You may <a href="https://github.com/sponsors/Athena-OS">become a sponsor by offering me one coffee ☕ / month</a>!
 <br>
 <br>